Welcome to OpenmindProjects, a Nonprofit

 Before Covid we held our first Mountain Camps for migrant and refugee youth along the Thai-Myanmar border.

-Many years ago we arranged our first Learning Camps at our Center in Thailand.
+We arranged our first Learning Camps at our Training Center in Thailand.

 We started working with Burmese and Karen and stateless on the Thai-Myanmar border.